Transnational Security & U.S. Foreign Policy

 Assistant Professor Ji-Young Lee is a Korea and East Asia expert whose research interests include international relations theory, East Asian security and foreign policy (the Korean peninsula, China and Japan), the diplomatic history of East Asia and the nexus between international political economy and security.
 She is currently working on a book manuscript that examines the concept of hierarchy and the power of symbols in international relations with the empirical focus on the Chinese empire in early modern East Asia.
 Click here for more info.

-Assistant Professor Jordan Tama specializes in the U.S. foreign policy-making process, presidential-congressional relations, national security strategy, intelligence and counterterrorism policy, and blue-ribbon commissions.
-His most recent book, published by Cambridge University Press, is titled Terrorism and National Security Reform: How Commissions Can Drive Change During Crises.
-His forthcoming work, “The 9/11 Commission,” will be published in the Encyclopedia of U.S. Intelligence later this year.
+Assistant Professor Jordan Tama specializes in the United States foreign policy-making process, presidential and congressional relations, national security strategy development, intelligence and counterterrorism policy, and blue-ribbon commissions.
+He is currently serving as a fellow at the Woodrow Wilson International Center for Scholars, examining Congress’s bipartisanship on foreign policy.
+His first book, published by Cambridge University Press, is titled Terrorism and National Security Reform: How Commissions Can Drive Change During Crises.
 Dr. Tama was an American Political Science Fellow in the U.S. Congress in 2011-2012.
 Click here for more info.

-Assistant Professor Anthony Wanis-St. John’s research emphasizes international negotiation, military negotiations, ceasefires, humanitarian negotiations and peace processes.
+Assistant Professor Anthony Wanis-St. John is an Associate Professor whose expertise and research interest emphasizes international negotiation, military negotiations, ceasefires, humanitarian negotiations and peace processes.
 He conducts advanced negotiation trainings, mediation and conflict resolution workshops in diverse organizational contexts and sectors.
 He is an advisor to the Academy of International Conflict Management and Peacebuilding at the United States Institute of Peace (USIP).
 He is the author of Back Channel Negotiation: Secrecy in the Middle East Peace Process (Syracuse University Press, 2011).
 In recent years, his research has been published in International Negotiation, Journal of Peace Research, and Negotiation Journal.
 Click here for more info.

 Associate Professor Sharon Weiner's research focuses on security and the interface between institutional design, bureaucratic politics, and U.S. defense and foreign policy.
 Her current project looks at civil-military relations in the United States and especially how the structure of the Department of Defense influences the relationship between the Joint Chiefs of Staff, Congress, and civilian influence over defense policy.
 Other projects focus on the politicization of military advice in the United States, U.S. relations with Pakistan and India, and U.S. decision making on nuclear weapons issues.
 Her previous book, Our Own Worst Enemy?
 Institutional Interests and the Proliferation of Nuclear Weapons Expertise (MIT Press 2011), the 2012 recipient of the Louis Brownlow award from the National Academy of Public Administration, examines the role of organizational and partisan politics in the success and failure of U.S. cooperative nonproliferation programs with the former Soviet Union.
+During the 2014-2015 academic year, she will serve as a Council on Foreign Relations International Affairs Fellow in Nuclear Security.
 Click here for more info.